Villanova University Scholarships 2026–2027 | Cost, Merit & Honors Aid

 Does Villanova superscore the SAT/ACT?

 Yes.
-Villanova superscores both the SAT and ACT, meaning they consider your best section scores across multiple test dates.
+Villanova superscores both the SAT and ACT, meaning your highest section scores across multiple dates will be considered.

 Can National Merit awards stack with other aid?